MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-security-integrate-azure-content.md

 For more information about Microsoft Sentinel, see [Microsoft Sentinel documentation](/azure/sentinel)

-### How to access Azure security, monitoring, and Microsoft 365 Defender services
+### How to access security and monitoring services

 The following list presents information about how to access each of the services that are presented in this article: